Skip to the main content

 Wage & Salary

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 Most drivers work on a flat rate per shift and may receive tips.
-The driver pays a certain amount per day to the company.
+The driver pays a certain amount per day or per week to the company.
 This covers the cost of using the cab and on-board computer.
 Revenues over that amount belong to the driver.
 Some drivers work part time or have other jobs.

 Out of their earnings, owner-drivers must pay expenses such as gas, oil, repairs, car payments, and stand rent.
 This may leave little profit.
 Another option is to hire another driver to drive the cab on a second shift.
 This way, the car runs almost 24 hours a day.